James Coomarasamy

 James Coomarasamy is a British presenter of the BBC Radio 4 evening programme The World Tonight and the flagship Newshour programme on the BBC World Service.

 Before joining Newshour in 2010, Coomarasamy spent a year presenting the Europe Today.
 Before becoming a presenter he had been a BBC correspondent in Warsaw, followed by Paris, then Washington, D.C.

 Early life

 Coomarasamy was educated at Christ's Hospital, an independent school for boys, near Horsham, West Sussex, followed by Trinity Hall, Cambridge, where he studied modern and medieval languages.
-He is fluent in French and Russian, and he speaks some Polish words.
+He is fluent in French and Russian and speaks some Dutch and some Polish.

 Career

 Coomarasamy has worked primarily for the BBC: